Fernwood Parish Council

 The busy A1 trunk road runs through the Parish to the West.
 The east coast main railway line between London and Edinburgh also skirts the Parish, the nearest station stop being in Newark.

-You can find contact details for the Parish Councillors and the office, together with details of all meetings and the minutes.
+You can find contact details for the Parish Councillors and the office, together with details of all meetings and the minutes on this website.

 There is also up to date news on issues affecting the parish.